-Multi-factor authentication refers to integrated multiple authentication layer to verify and validate the user’s authenticity, multiple times.
-A user needs to go through multiple authentication check to prove his/her credibility.
+Multi-factor authentication refers to integrated multiple authentication layers to verify and validate the user’s authenticity, multiple times.
+A user needs to go through multiple authentication checks to prove his/her credibility.
 Each authentication layer would have different elements and attributes to evaluate the credibility of a user.

-Initial authentication may be followed by second layer of authentication check by receiving uniquely generated hardware or software tokens from user.
-This authentication layer imparts “something a user have”.
+Initial authentication may be followed by the second layer of authentication check by receiving uniquely generated hardware or software tokens from the user.
+This authentication layer imparts “something a user has”.
 The complete process may be termed as two-factor authentication.

-Second layer authentication check could be followed by third level of authentication check (three-factor authentication), where a user needs to authenticate him/herself through his body parts i.e. “something a user is” such as fingerprint or retina scan.
-Similarly, more authentication layers may be implemented using different elements and attributes, resulting into more stronger security.
+Second layer authentication check could be followed by the third level of authentication check (three-factor authentication), where a user needs to authenticate him/herself through his body parts i.e. “something a user is” such as the fingerprint or retina scan.
+Similarly, more authentication layers may be implemented using different elements and attributes, resulting in more stronger security.

-As the name specifies, single sign-on(SSO) requires user to sign-in only once, and may get access to multiple application and services every time for a specified duration.
-Single sign-on leverage users to perform a master sign-on at very starting of their work such that the SSO solution authenticate the user’s credential and store it to perform later logins on user’s behalf to other inter-connected yet independent application & systems, within a certain domain or network boundary.
+As the name specifies, single sign-on(SSO) requires the user to sign-in only once and may get access to multiple application and services every time for a specified duration.
+Single sign-on leverage users to perform a master sign-on at very starting of their work such that the SSO solution authenticates the user’s credential and store it to perform later logins on user’s behalf to other inter-connected yet independent application & systems, within a certain domain or network boundary.

-SSO solution internally stores the user’s credential and uses it in different manner to login and access other applications, each time.
-This avoid and saves user efforts in authenticating him/herself each time for getting login to different & numerous system and applications.
+SSO solution internally stores the user’s credential and uses it in a different manner to log in and access other applications, each time.
+This avoids and saves user efforts in authenticating him/herself each time for getting login to multiple system and applications.
 Similar to single sign-on, a single sign-out logs out user and terminate access to all interconnected application and systems.

 The greatest and may be the only advantage of using Single Sign-on from security perspective is that it avoids and reduces the risk of accessing the third-party website, where user’s credential needs to be used or managed externally.